rafischer1/standupstanddown-be/README.md

 ---

-> This project fulfilled the requirement for the Galvanize Quarter 3 group project.
+> This project fulfilled the requirement for the Galvanize Quarter 3 group application.
 Built with a team of 3 developers we decided to use *Vue.js* as our 'foreign environment'.
 Any edits/commits made after 12/18/2018 are my own in an efffort to further develop the project.

 ---